swiftlang/swift-evolution/proposals/0379-opt-in-reflection-metadata.md

 Since Reflection metadata might be used by the debugger, we propose to always keep that metadata if full emission of debugging information is enabled (with `-gdwarf-types` or `-g` flags).
-However, such Reflection metadata won't be accessible through the nominal type descriptor which will allow to avoid inconsistencies between APIs' outputs in Release and Debug modes.
+However, such Reflection metadata won't be accessible through the nominal type descriptor which will avoid inconsistencies in API behavior between Release and Debug modes.

 ### Changes in flags